ellldar/libft/README.md

 Most of the functions are common but you can take a look at the implementation of the following functions because I used more creativity on them than usually:
 * **ft_putnbr** - Previously, I was treating `-2,147,483,648` as a separate case.
 It doesn't get that special treatment anymore.
 Made the function more elegant.
 * **ft_itoa** - I tried to make the most efficient version possible and I'm proud of it.
 * **ft_strsplit** - It's the most challenging function in the library.
 I did it using chained lists because I failed the `C Exam` because I forgot how to use chained lists.
 So, I made it even more challenging for myself.
-Basically, I used this most difficult function as a playground to bring back memories about chained lists.
-Now that I look back at the function, I can see that I should have used more generic functions for my lists and I see a way to make it more concise.
+Basically, I used this most difficult function as a playground to bring back memories about chained lists. ~~Now that I look back at the function, I can see that I should have used more generic functions for my lists and I see a way to make it more concise.
 But I want it to stay as it is.
-Because it was very difficult when I did it.
+Because it was very difficult when I did it.~~ `UPDATE:` After finishing the bonus part of the libft, I remade the strsplit using more generic linked list functions.

 Below is the list of all the functions